Skip to main content

 If the instance comes up failed instead of running, read its logs.
 An entrypoint that exits, a missing binary, or a service that never listens on default_port are the usual causes. exec cannot help until the container is running.

-5. Bring your own model
+Bring your own model instead

-hermes-base is clean: it boots with no LLM provider (standard Agent37 instances use Agent37’s managed model; this base is for bringing your own).
-To run an instance on your own model, point Hermes at any OpenAI-compatible endpoint — your own proxy, or a provider directly — by writing ~/.hermes/config.yaml on the instance:
+To run an instance on your own model, point Hermes at any OpenAI-compatible endpoint, your own proxy or a provider directly, by writing ~/.hermes/config.yaml on the instance:

 Keep it current